elnull/pandoc-acronyms/README.md

 and underscores ("a-b", "ab", "a_b" or "c++", but not "++c").

 The replacements will be made to the text and are independent of the selected output format.
-While tools such as [pandoc-ac](https://github.com/Enet4/pandoc-ac) help users with acronyms in LaTeX, `pandoc-acronyms` is designed to work with all output formats.
+While tools such as [pandoc-ac](https://github.com/Enet4/pandoc-ac) help users with generating acronym commands in LaTeX, `pandoc-acronyms` is designed to work directly on the document text.

 ## Using acronyms in the input text